 Oxford’s relationship with Japan has grown from strength to strength as the University has expanded its study of Japan, collaborated with Japanese scientific institutions, educated talented Japanese students and received major gifts from Japanese supporters of the University’s work.

-Japanese has been taught in some form at Oxford since 1909, and as a full undergraduate degree subject since 1963.
-Today, Oxford is one of the leading universities in the world for Japanese studies and was recently ranked as one of the top five departments for Japanese studies in the world.
-There are currently sixteen senior faculty members and three full-time language instructors engaged in research and teaching in fields related to Japan.
+Japanese has been taught at Oxford since 1909, and as a full undergraduate degree subject since 1963.
+Today, Oxford is recognised as one of the leading universities in the world for Japanese studies, regularly placing near the top of international rankings for the subject.

 The sub-faculty of East Asia Studies is part of the Faculty of Oriental Studies.
-The teaching for language classes for the BA degree in Japanese Studies takes place in the Faculty and there are ten or so graduate students studying in the sub-Faculty each year.
-The University currently has sixteen senior faculty members and three full-time language instructors engaged in research and teaching in fields related to Japan.
+The teaching for language classes for the BA degree in Japanese Studies takes place in the Faculty and graduate students also study in the sub-Faculty.
+There are currently 15 Japan-focused academics and language instructors associated with the Faculty.
 Through its focus on Japanese language, literature and history, the Faculty of Oriental Studies provides the essential linguistic and cultural framework required for the detailed study of Japan.